mmuller88/mmblog/content/chatsindex-eng/index.md

 ## How does it work?

 A Discord bot writes the messages into a database.
-The database is then queried by a NextJS server and rendered into a search engine optimized (SEO) page.
-The page is then crawled by Google and the entries are then discoverable.
+The database gets queried by a NextJS server and rendered into a search engine optimized (SEO) pages.
+Google crawls the page and the entries are discoverable.

 The prototype is built using the [T3 Stack](https://martinmueller.dev/t3-stack).
 The T3 stack is a NextJS stack with TailwindCSS, tRPC and Prisma.
 The database is currently SQLite and is queried with tRPC and Prisma.
 The page is rendered using NextJS and TailwindCSS.